 We focus 100% of our time and effort on federal criminal defense.
 While most trial attorneys spend the majority of their time in state court, we exclusively represent clients in federal matters.

-Together, our attorneys have handled more than 1,000 federal investigations and in excess of 500 criminal trials.
+Together, our attorneys have handled more than 2,000 federal investigations and many criminal trials.
 We use this experience to provide custom-tailored legal representation that is backed by real-world results.

 4. Our Team Includes Several Former Federal Prosecutors

 Along with career federal defense lawyers, our defense team includes several attorneys who are former DOJ trial attorneys, former U.S. Attorneys’ Office prosecutors, and former Special Assistant United States Attorneys.
 Together, these attorneys have decades of prior experience prosecuting federal criminal cases.